mkogan1/ceph/doc/man/8/monmaptool.rst

 .. option:: --add name ip:port

    will add a monitor with the specified ip:port to the map.

+.. option:: --addv name [protocol:ip:port[,...]]

+   will add a monitor with the specified version:ip:port to the map.

 .. option:: --rm name